salif/linkita/README.md

 # Information shown for posts on paginators.
 # page_info_on_paginator = [{ when="date" }, { when="reading_time" }]

-# Enable table of contents on all pages.
-# If not set, toc is enabled only on posts.
-# If set to false, toc is disabled on all pages.
-# Type: boolean or object
-# toc = true
 ```

 ### Style config